tavisit/steam_academy_storage_exercises/README.md

 Exercises used for the Storage classes for the STEAM Academy CERN 2026.

 Three labs, each following its matching lecture block.
-Every lab is Python 3 (standard library only, `matplotlib` optional for one plot in Lab 3), so it runs the same on macOS, Windows and Linux.
+Every lab is Python 3, so it runs the same on macOS, Windows and Linux.

 ## Origin